brimdata/super/book/src/command/db.md

 ```
 super db branch -d staging
 ```
+No data is
+deleted by this operation and the deleted branch can be easily recreated by running the branch command again with the commit ID desired.

-and list the branches as follows:
+You can list the branches as follows:
 ```
 super db branch
 ```

+If no branch is currently checked out, then "-use pool@base" can be supplied to specify the desired pool for the new branch.

 ### super db compact